PvPClt/project/album_en.md

 • "Traditional Values" Alcohol Tincture, multi-component.
 Murky suspension with a cadaverous aroma.
 40% ABV.

 • RuMedia-FacTwister, powder for oral suspension.
-Hallucinogenic, with a bitter aftertaste of aggression.
+Hallucinogenic, with a taste of aggression.

 • Kremlin-Ersatz-History, intramuscular injection kit, 100-500 mg.
 Versions 1.0–10.0 available.